khuongduy354/git.rs/dev.md

 more trees?
 AVL, red black

-overlap of index and treedir struct
+i dont know why i made a btree lol, maybe just separate reading and writing back

 # Todo:

-- remove git add write blobs done
+- diff: current commit tree, vs current working directory tree, compare of the 2, diferent hash means different. account for add

-- remove overlap of index write, only write hash done
+we can put it like path-hash map though, iterate once, and check in the other

 git diff

 branch: show branch
 branch <branch-name>: new branch